 my i-D: supermodel josephine skriver speaks out on growing up as a rainbow baby

-You may recognise Danish supermodel Josephine Skriver from magazine covers, campaigns for Gucci, Armani or DKNY, or pretty much any catwalk under the sun.
-But what you might not know is that Josephine grew up in an LGBTQ family, with her mother being a...
+You may recognise Danish supermodel Josephine Skriver from magazine covers, campaigns for Gucci, Armani or DKNY (delete as appropriate) or pretty much any catwalk under the sun - take your pick.
+But what you might not know is that Josephine grew up in...

 Twenty odd years ago Josephine's mother placed an advert in an LGBTQ magazine seeking a gay male partner to start a family with, two children later and the Skriver family are still going strong.
 Not that Josephine was aware of her circumstances growing up or anything, because LGBTQ families are just like any other family, except maybe with fewer fights, bigger holidays, and more presents around Christmas.
 Newly appointed as an ambassador for Family Equality Council and it's Outspoken Generation Program, a project dedicated to bringing awareness to LGBTQ families by giving parents and children the opportunity to share their stories - we catch up with Josephine to discuss what it's like to be a 'rainbow kid'.